Sailendra234/STUDENT_MANAGEMENT_SYSTEM/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal.
 See [LICENSE](LICENSE) for more details.

 ## Contact